-- 1.1 Patio slabs, porch slabs, walks, and driveways sloped ≥ 0.25 in. per ft. away from building to edge of surface or 10 ft., whichever is less.
-32 - 1.2 Back-fill has been tamped and final grade sloped ≥ 0.5 in. per ft. away from building for ≥ 10 ft.
-Alternatives in Footnote.
-32 - 1.3 Capillary break beneath all slabs (e.g., slab on grade, basement slab) except crawlspace slabs using either: ≥ 6 mil polyethylene sheeting, lapped 6-12 in., or ≥ 1 in. extruded polystyrene insulation with taped joints.
-See additional exemptions for garage slabs in Footnote 43.
-3,4,5,6,7 - 1.4 Capillary break at all crawlspace floors using ≥ 6 mil polyethylene sheeting, lapped 6-12 in., & installed using one of the following: 4-5, 6.7 - 1.4.1 Placed beneath a concrete slab; OR, - 1.4.2 Lapped up each wall or pier and fastened with furring strips or equivalent; OR, - 1.4.3 Secured in the ground at the perimeter using stakes. - 1.5 Exterior surface of below-grade walls of basements & unvented crawlspaces finished as follows: - a) For poured concrete, masonry, & insulated concrete forms, finish with damp-proofing coating.
-87 - b) For wood framed walls, finish with polyethylene and adhesive or other equivalent waterproofing. - 1.6 Class 1 vapor retarder not installed on interior side of air permeable insulation in exterior below-grade walls.
-98 - 1.7 Sump pump covers mechanically attached with full gasket seal or equivalent. - 1.8 Drain tile installed at basement and crawlspace walls, with the top of the drain tile pipe below the bottom of the concrete slab or crawlspace floor.
+- 1.1 Impermeable surfaces, such as patio, porch, or plaza slabs, sidewalks, ramps and driveways, sloped ≥ 0.25 in. per ft. away from building to edge of surface or 10 ft., whichever is less. - 1.2 Back-fill has been tamped, and permeable surfaces sloped ≥ 0.5 in. per ft. away from building for ≥ 10 ft.
+Alternatives in Footnote. - 1.3 Capillary break beneath all slabs (e.g., slab on grade, basement slab) except crawlspace slabs using either: ≥ 6 mil polyethylene sheeting, lapped 6-12 in., or ≥ 1 in. extruded polystyrene insulation with taped joints.
+See additional exemptions for garage slabs in Footnote 4. - 1.4 Capillary break at all crawlspace floors using one of the following options: 5, 6, 7 - 1.4.1 Concrete slab over one of the following materials: - 1.4.1a ≥ 6 mil polyethylene sheeting, lapped 6-12 in; OR, - 1.4.1b ≥ 1 in. extruded polystyrene insulation with taped joints. - 1.4.2 ≥ 6 mil polyethylene sheeting, lapped 6-12 in., & installed using one of the following: - 1.4.2a Lapped up each wall or pier and fastened with furring strips or equivalent; OR, - 1.4.2b Secured in the ground at the perimeter using stakes. - 1.5 Exterior surface of below-grade walls of basements & unvented crawlspaces finished as follows: - a) For poured concrete, masonry, & insulated concrete forms, finish with damp-proofing coating.
+8 - b) For wood framed walls, finish with polyethylene and adhesive or other equivalent waterproofing. - 1.6 Class 1 vapor retarder not installed on interior side of vapor permeable insulation in exterior below-grade walls.
+9 - 1.7 Sump pit cover mechanically attached with full gasket seal or equivalent. - 1.8 Drain tile installed at basement and crawlspace walls, with the top of the drain tile pipe below the bottom of the concrete slab or crawlspace floor.
 Drain tile surrounded with ≥ 6 in. of 1⁄2 to 3⁄4 in. washed or clean gravel and with gravel layer fully wrapped with fabric cloth.
-Drain tile level or sloped to discharge to outside grade (daylight) or to a sump pump.
+Drain tile level or sloped to discharge to outside grade (daylight) or to a sump pit with a pump.
 If drain tile is on interior side of footing, then channel provided through footing to exterior side.
-109